Enveloppe/obsidian-enveloppe/README.md

 ⚠️ The source folder will be cleaned after the conversion from the script !

 # Limitations
-- You need to have a cleaned arborescence with **unique name file**.
+- You need to have a clean tree structure with **unique name file**.
 No worry about the display in blog ; the `title` key in frontmatter will change it, so you can have a `ezarezozre` name and use a good title like `reading book`.
 - I prefer to encourage you to use the `shortlinks` option in obsidian's link option.
 - Obsiously, no obsidian's plugin will work.
 - No graph view